Explore UCD

 Curricular information is subject to change.

-An effective set of project management processes is the primary mechanism used to meet the needs of customers and stakeholders.
-This module introduces students to the project management lifecycle, its phases, processes and tools for well-defined projects with reference to the 10 knowledge areas in the “Project Management Body of Knowledge (PMBoK)” of the Project Management Institute.
-Specifically, the module will cover the main tools and techniques used in modern project management processes including; multi-criteria decision analysis (MCDA), work breakdown structures, activity-on-node networks, Gantt charts, PERT, resource levelling techniques, earned value approach to project monitoring and control etc. Thus, by the end of this module you will understand and be able to execute the key steps to ensure that a project is initiated, planned, managed, monitored and controlled successfully.
+This module introduces students to the full project management lifecycle with reference to “Project Management Body of Knowledge (PMBoK)” of the Project Management Institute and the ISO 21500 family of standards.
+Specifically, the module will cover the main tools and techniques used in modern project management processes including; reference-class forecasting, multi-criteria decision analysis (MCDA), risk analysis, stakeholder analysis, work breakdown structures, activity-on-node networks, PERT, earned value approach to project monitoring and control etc. Thus, by the end of this module you will understand and be able to execute the key steps to ensure that a project is initiated, planned, managed, monitored and controlled successfully.

 A broader conceptual framework for project management approaches will be also described as related to project complexity and uncertainty.
 The appropriate application of conventional or disciplined project management, agile, lean, or learning approaches, or some hybrid, can thus be critically assessed and the approach adapted to the needs of a project.
 Risk identification and management plays a key role in any project, but even more so as uncertainty increases.
 Risk management tools and approaches are covered in detail.